NCAS-CMS/cfa-conventions/source/cfa.md

 ### Packing

 A fragment may be packed.
 The fragment's data must be unpacked prior to insertion into the aggregated data.
+The data type of the fragment is the data type of the unpacked data.

 ### Compression

 A fragment may be compressed.
 The fragment's data must be uncompressed prior to insertion into the aggregated data.
 In this case, the `location` term of the aggregation instructions describes the shape of the uncompressed fragment.
+The data type of the fragment is the data type of the uncompressed data.

 ### Example 2